-- (i) The members of the Domestic Committee shall be the Warden, the Domestic Bursar, the Estates Bursar and Land Agent, the Steward of Common Room, five members of the Governing Body (including at least one resident Fellow, at least one Junior Research Fellow, and at least one Official Fellow who is a Tutor), the Head of Accommodation, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room. - (ii) Matters affecting only the Senior Common Room and the accommodation of Fellows and College Officers shall ordinarily be on the reserved agenda. - (b) The Warden shall chair the Domestic Committee and the Domestic Bursar shall be its Convenor. - (c) The Domestic Bursar shall convene a meeting of the Domestic Committee not less often than once a Term and shall consider before each meeting whether it is desirable to invite the attendance for the whole or any part of the meeting of any relevant College Officer, Fellow, Junior Member, or employee. - (d) It shall be the duty of the Domestic Committee: - (i) to oversee the domestic management of the College and (subject to Bylaw VII.24(g)(iii) and (vi)), the use, maintenance, repair and refurbishment of the College buildings and any properties in Oxford normally reserved for the College's own use; - (ii) to oversee all matters pertaining to the College's support for music (other than in respect of the Choral Foundation and the Chapel), sports, drama, and other events; - (iii) subject to Bylaw VII.30(d)(iii), to consider, formulate and keep under review policies relating to the matters set out in clauses (i) and (ii) above; - (iv) to receive and consider the minutes, reports and recommendations of its Sub-Committees and to transmit to the Governing Body as appropriate; - to consider suggestions, requests and, subject to Bylaw VII.32(d)(iii) and any complaints procedure for Junior Members adopted by the Governing Body, complaints by Junior Members concerning accommodation or any domestic or housekeeping matter; - (vi) to consider suggestions and requests by members of the College staff;
+- (i) The members of the Domestic Committee shall be the Warden, the Domestic Bursar, the Steward of Common Room, five members of the Governing Body (including at least one resident Fellow, at least one Junior Research Fellow, and at least one Official Fellow who is a Tutor), the Head of Accommodation, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room.1 - (ii) Matters affecting only the Senior Common Room and the accommodation of Fellows and College Officers shall ordinarily be on the reserved agenda. - (b) The Warden shall chair the Domestic Committee and the Domestic Bursar shall be its Convenor. - (c) The Domestic Bursar shall convene a meeting of the Domestic Committee not less often than once a Term and shall consider before each meeting whether it is desirable to invite the attendance for the whole or any part of the meeting of any relevant College Officer, Fellow, Junior Member, or employee. - (d) It shall be the duty of the Domestic Committee: - to oversee the domestic management of the College and (subject to Bylaw VII.24(g)(iii) and (vi)), the use, maintenance, repair and refurbishment of the College buildings and any properties in Oxford normally reserved for the College's own use; - to oversee all matters pertaining to the College's support for music (other than in respect of the Choral Foundation and the Chapel), sports, drama, and other events; - (iii) subject to Bylaw VII.30(d)(iii), to consider, formulate and keep under review policies relating to the matters set out in clauses (i) and (ii) above; - (iv) to receive and consider the minutes, reports and recommendations of its Sub-Committees and to transmit to the Governing Body as appropriate; - (v) to consider suggestions, requests and, subject to Bylaw VII.32(d)(iii) and any complaints procedure for Junior Members adopted by the Governing Body, complaints by Junior Members concerning accommodation or any domestic or housekeeping matter;

-1. The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.
+^{1.} The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.
+Pursuant to the decision of the Governing Body on 4 December 2024, the Estates Bursar shall continue to be a member of this Committee until 31 March 2025.